ThiDurante/trybewallet/README.md

 From here you can login and use the wallet :)

+If you just want to check it out and see it working here is a link for you: **[TrybeWallet](https://trybewallet-thidurante.vercel.app/)**

 ## Screenshots

 I user a pattern for commits that makes them easily readable and faster to understand changes that were made!